jeffreyyoung/python-linked-list/README.md

 python-linked-list
 ==================

-A linked list written in python
+A simple linked list implementation written in python